david-luison-starkey/bash-annotations/README.md

 ## Interfaces

-`bash-annotations` provides two functions that act as an interface, abstracting complexity and allowing easy-creation of custom annotations.
+`bash-annotations` provides two functions that act as interfaces, abstracting complexity and allowing easy-creation of custom annotations.

 Both interfaces take arguments that determine the behaviour of the annotation they are declaring.